Embassy of Peru, London

 The Embassy of Peru in London is the diplomatic mission of Peru in the United Kingdom.
-The Embassy is located in 15 Buckingham Gate, London, SW1E 6LB.
+The embassy is located in 15 Buckingham Gate, London, SW1E 6LB.

 The Residence of the Ambassador is located in 34 Porchester Terrace, near Kensington Palace.
-The Italianate Victorian house was once the residence of Queen Victoria Eugenie of Spain, who rented the property to he Peruvian Government since 1948.
+The Italianate Victorian house was once the residence of Queen Victoria Eugenie of Spain, who rented the property to the Peruvian Government starting in 1948.

 Peru also maintains a Defence Attaché's Office.